alphagov/govwifi/README.md

 - [Completion rate of the registration](https://github.com/alphagov/govwifi/blob/master/src/ReportCompletionRate.php)
 - [Active locations](https://github.com/alphagov/govwifi/blob/master/src/ReportActiveLocations.php)

-The reports are called daily weekly or monthly as a timed job via the performanceplatform [entry point](https://github.com/alphagov/govwifi/blob/master/src/timedjobs/performanceplatform/index.php).
+The reports are called daily, weekly or monthly as a timed job via the performanceplatform [entry point](https://github.com/alphagov/govwifi/blob/master/src/timedjobs/performanceplatform/index.php).
 There are no monthly reports at the moment.